NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 Another issue here may be that apart from the variable and date, all the other boxes ticked involve notions that we do not understand yet!

-## What are the different single level ERA5 product types?

-We have two families of products:

-- *Monthly averaged reanalysis*
-- *Monthly averaged ensemble members*

-And then similar product types but *by hour of day*:

-- *Monthly averaged reanalysis by hour of day*
-- *Monthly averaged ensemble members by hour of day*

-The difference between the two "families" of products is that you get one dataset per day for the first one (averaged over all the times and the entire month) while for the second one you get one dataset per hour (every 3 hours), each averaged over the entire month.

-You would choose to get one dataset per day if you do not need to take into account the time (for instance day/night, morning/evening, etc.) and the second one otherwise.

-And now what is the difference between *monthly averaged reanalysis* and *monthly averaged ensemble members*?
+However, for now let's concentrate on the dataset we downloaded to make our first plot.

-> ## What is an ensemble?
+> ## What is total precipitation?
 >
-> Ensemble modelling is a method used to give an indication of the range of possible future states of the Earth (here the atmosphere).
-> Instead of making one single simulation, a set (or ensemble) of simulation is produced.
+> When we select total precipitation from [ERA5 monthly averaged data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form), how can we have a description of the variable?
 >
-> Multiple simulations are run, each with a slight variation of its initial conditions and with slightly perturbed models.
-These variations represent the inevitable uncertainty in the initial conditions and approximations in the models.
-They produce a range of possible values.
+> Each variable is described in the [Overview](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=overview).
 >
-{: .callout}

-> ## What is a member?
+> - **Total precipitation**: *m* (metre)
 >
-> A member from an ensemble simulation is one single simulation among the set of perturbed runs.
-To ease identification, we give a number to each of the perturbed runs.
+> You can also check it in the [Climate Essential Variables](https://gcos.wmo.int/en/essential-climate-variables/ecv-factsheets) where it can be found under [Precipitation](https://ane4bf-datap1.s3.eu-west-1.amazonaws.com/wmod8_gcos/s3fs-public/precipitation_ecv_factsheet_201905.pdf?Y3ybZeunAm83xo9wjBWZg5_Sa50uaXga):
 >
-> So for instance the member 0 is usually associated to what we call the control run e.g. the simulation has not been perturbed.
->
-{: .callout}

-When selecting "Monthly averaged ensemble members" of ERA 5 data as *Product type* and one variable and date only, you will get 10 different datasets (or fields) and not one only.

-ERA5 provides an estimate of uncertainty through the use of a 10-member ensemble of data assimilations (EDA) at a coarser resolution (63 km horizontal resolution) and 3-hourly frequency.

-### How to use ensemble simulations?

-Downloading ensemble simulations is useful to get an indication of the variability of a particular parameter and for statistical analysis.

-## What is total precipitation?

-When we select total precipitation from [ERA5 monthly averaged data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form), how can we have a description of the variable?

-Each variable is described in the [Overview](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=overview).

-- **Total precipitation**: *m* (metre)

-You can also check it in the [Climate Essential Variables](https://gcos.wmo.int/en/essential-climate-variables/ecv-factsheets) where it can be found under [Precipitation](https://ane4bf-datap1.s3.eu-west-1.amazonaws.com/wmod8_gcos/s3fs-public/precipitation_ecv_factsheet_201905.pdf?Y3ybZeunAm83xo9wjBWZg5_Sa50uaXga):

-*Precipitation, either liquid or solid, is the most important climate variable directly affecting humans.
+> *Precipitation, either liquid or solid, is the most important climate variable directly affecting humans.
 Through either its duration, intensity and frequency or its lack of occurrence, it influences the supply of water, causes risks to life and livelihoods when associated with floods, landslides and droughts, and affects infrastructure planning, leisure activities and more.
 Precipitation is closely related to cloud properties, a number of terrestrial ECVs and to ocean-surface salinity.
 It is indicative of the release of latent heat within the energy cycle, as well as being at the heart of the hydrological cycle.*

-## Why choosing NetCDF format?
+>
+{: .callout}

+## What data format for Climate data?

+Climate data can become large very quickly (as we usually need to analyze data over large period of time and covering large geographical areas) so we do not store them as text files (csv, tabular, etc.) to compress them as much as possible without loosing any important information.

+All Climate data are stored in **binary** format and are not *human readable*.

-Depending on the type of data you will select, you may have the choice between several data formats:
+Depending on the type of Climate data, you may have the choice between several data formats:

 - [GRIB](https://en.wikipedia.org/wiki/GRIB)
 - [NetCDF](https://en.wikipedia.org/wiki/NetCDF)